AshhabQuddusi/Portfolio-Website-/README.md

 Personal Portfolio Website

 A responsive, modern personal portfolio website built with HTML, CSS, and JavaScript.
-This project showcases your profile, skills, projects, resume, and contact information in a clean and professional design.
+This project showcases my profile, skills, projects, resume, and contact information in a clean and professional design.

 📌 Features
 Responsive design for desktop, tablet, and mobile devices